 Education CertEdPrint Page

 To apply for this course please complete the Teesside University Online Application Form.
 Once your application has been received you will receive an acknowledgement from Teesside University.
-Following this you will be contacted by either the course tutor or the Admissions Department at Darlington College with regards an interview.
+Following this you will be contacted by either the course tutor or the Admissions Department at Darlington College with regards an initial discussion.

 You will learn in a variety of ways.
 Generally you will be taught through seminars, lectures and workshops.
 Sessions are supported via the virtual learning environment where you will access a range of resources to support the activities on the course.